sciruela/ReadableDex/README.txt

-I have used *DEDEXER tool to read the binary code of Android (Dex files).
+I have used *DEDEXER tool to read the binary code of Android (Dex files) on the fly and on-device.

 *http://dedexer.sourceforge.net/